cypress-io/cypress-documentation/source/api/cypress-api/isbrowser.md

 ## Notes

-### Per test configuration: `browser`
+### Test options: `browser`

-If you want to target a test or suite to run or be excluded when run in a specific browser, we suggest passing the `browser` configuration value per test or suite.
-The `browser` configuration accepts the same {% urlHash "arguments" Arguments %} as `Cypress.isBrowser()`.
+If you want to target a test or suite to run or be excluded when run in a specific browser, we suggest passing the `browser` within the {% url "test options" configuration#Test-Options %}.
+The `browser` option accepts the same {% urlHash "arguments" Arguments %} as `Cypress.isBrowser()`.

 ```js
 it('Download extension in Firefox', (), { browser: 'firefox' } => {